eode/TwistedBot/README.md

 - place sign
 - line 1: 'waypoint'
-- line 2: If number, for example '1', '2' or '3.5', it will be used as an order of how to sort the waypoints in group (if line 3 contains text).
-Otherwise parsed as a name that waypoint can be addressed directly.
+- line 2: Name of waypoint
-- line 3: Groupname, if given number on line 2, this name groups waypoints.
+- line 3: Groupname (Optional): Add this waypoint to a group
-- line 4: Name, if number on line 2 and groupname on line 3, then has same function as name in line 2.
+- line 4: Number - Determines the order for the bot to visit the sign, if it's in a group

 ## Proxy
 - Intercepts network traffic between client and server, usefull for debugging and figuring out how Minecraft works.